spryker-sdk/spryk-src/docs/developer_guige.md

 composer install
 ```

-To run spryks you can use command from the cli or testing environments.
+To run Spryks you can use command from the cli or testing environments.
 ```shell
 # from the host
 SPRYKER_XDEBUG_ENABLE=1 docker/sdk testing